Naereen/slides/2018_01__Python_introduction_for_MATLAB_users__at_Supelec/slides.md

 ## :mag: How to find the module you need ?
 - Ask your colleagues :smile: !
-- Look on the Internet !
+- Look on the Internet!
 - Look directly on [pypi.org](https://pypi.org) (official) or [anaconda.org](https://anaconda.org)
   ```bash
   $ pip/conda search keras  # example